processone/docs.ejabberd.im/content/developer/ejabberd-api/simple-configuration.md

 3. If you are using a self-signed certificate, you can bypass the corresponding error message:

-    ``` bash
+    ``` sh
     curl --insecure 'https://127.0.0.1:5281/api/registered_users?host=localhost'

     ["user2","user8"]
     ```

-# Basic Authentication
+## Basic Authentication

 Quite probably you will want to require authentication to execute API queries, either using basic auth or OAuth.

 1. Assuming you have the simple listener: